 If you can, try learning by riding with a bunch of cyclists, perhaps with your other team members.
 Many bunches of cyclists are formed during the M2M as it is much easier riding in a bunch, you only have to ride on the front for shorter distances and get the benefit of drafting after you have done your stint at the front.
 It's a good idea if you can go out for a bunch ride at least once a week, perhaps on a weekend, and do a longer ride, a bit over the distance you expect to ride on the M2M.
 But, make sure you build up slowly the distance you train.
 You'll be surprised how quickly you develop initially.

-Don't ride at night without lightsand be VERY careful when riding into the sun or at dusk.
+Satisfactory lights - front and back are compulsory for night riding - be VERY careful when riding into the sun or at dusk.
 Always keep as left as practical on the road and be aware of traffic and consequences.

 You are better to err on the side of pedalling faster to avoid over stress to back muscles, with practice this can be accomplished for more efficient performance and fitness.